torvalds/linux/Documentation/sound/hd-audio/notes.rst

 There seem also still other devices that don't work with MSI.
 If you see a regression wrt the sound quality (stuttering, etc) or a lock-up in the recent kernel, try to pass ``enable_msi=0`` option to disable MSI.
-If it works, you can add the known bad device to the blacklist defined in hda_intel.c.
+If it works, you can add the kanalwn bad device to the blacklist defined in hda_intel.c.
 In such a case, please report and give the patch back to the upstream developer.